Wolfschanze-Berlin/claude-code-commands/workflows/init-project.md

 ## Workflow Steps

+Always check first if already exists or not.

 ### 1. Claude Code Setup
 Use the deployment-engineer agent to:
 - Create a `.claude` directory in the project root if it doesn't exist